 Communication Strategy

-Explain our approach to the project.
+Explain your approach to the project.
 This could involve sharing information about the business and communication environment, including any specific challenges.

 Communication Goals and Objectives

-Explain what we will accomplish.
+Explain what you will accomplish.
 Note: one of the most common areas of confusion is the difference between goals and objectives.
-Goals state what we would like to achieve in a broad sense.
+Goals state what you would like to achieve in a broad sense.
 Objectives specifically define the desired results and can be set using the SMART framework (Specific, Measurable, Achievable, Relevant, Time-framed).
-This way, we’ll know in advance how to measure results and what success will look like.
+This way, you’ll know in advance how to measure results and what success will look like.

 Audiences

-List the different audiences what we need them to think, feel and do.
-This helps us understand how the messages are different for each audience.
+List the different audiences and what you need them to think, feel and do.
+This helps you understand how the messages are different for each audience.